 At each year’s event there are always first time kite flying visitors to add new, exciting and unusual kites to the skies above Southsea.

-We will have kitefliers from the following countries for 2017's Kite Festival.
-There will be over 100 invited guest kitefliers who will come to help celebrate our festival.
+We had kitefliers from the following countries for 2017's Kite Festival.

 Dave has moved from four line kite flying to start designing and making his own single line kites with a series of graphics.